PolMine/GermaParl/README.md

 material, you must distribute your contributions under the same license as the original.

-See the [CC Attribution-ShareAlike 4.0 Unported License](https://creativecommons.org/licenses/by-sa/4.0/) for further explanations.
+See the [CC Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/) for further explanations.